redbbean/agapi/README.md

 ## ❤️ Note

 **AGAPI (ἀγάπη)** is a Greek word meaning *unconditional love*.

+## Disclaimer

 AtomGPT.org can make mistakes — please verify critical results.
 We hope this API fosters open, collaborative, and accelerated discovery in materials science.